ATCBE Content Outline 2025

 Exam Purpose and Development

-Art Therapy Credentials Board Examination (ATCBE) is a state-of-the-art professional examination that is developed by subject matter experts who are board-certified credentialed art therapists, in conjunction with contracted psychometricians who are experts in creating professional examinations for mental health professions.
+Art Therapy Credentials Board Examination (ATCBE) is a state-of-the-art professional examination that is developed by subject matter experts who are board-certified credentialed art therapists in conjunction with contracted psychometricians who are experts in creating professional examinations for mental health professions.
 The ATCBE is designed to assess the skill and ability of art therapy professionals who are seeking board certification or licensure in select states.

-Exam Format and Content
+Exam Format

 The examination items are written to reflect three different cognitive levels: